TULiberalArts/Public-Policy/pages/research.md

 ## Affiliated Centers

 ### Institute for Public Affairs
 Temple University’s [Institute for Public Affairs](http://www.cla.temple.edu/ipa/) conducts, supports and disseminates interdisciplinary research that informs and improves public policy focusing on Philadelphia, the greater metropolitan area and the Commonwealth of Pennsylvania.
-Temple's Public Policy faculty and the Institute for Public Affairs conducts relevant research that addresses social and quality of life issues throughout the Commonwealth and the Philadelphia region.
+Temple’s Public Policy faculty and the Institute for Public Affairs conducts relevant research that addresses social and quality-of-life issues throughout the Commonwealth and the Philadelphia region.

-Recent research from the Institute for Public Affairs includes the following.
+Recent research from the Institute for Public Affairs includes:

 - Quantifying the economic costs of underachieving public schools
 - Measuring effectiveness of child care subsidies in helping parents stay in the workforce